LeWorldModel: Stable End-to-End Joint-Embedding Predictive Architecture from Pixels: Method: LeWorldModel

 \paragraph{Training Objective.} Our objective is to learn latent representations useful for predicting the future, i.e., modeling the environment dynamics. {\rm LeWorldModel} training objective is the sum of two terms: a prediction loss and a regularization loss.
 The prediction loss $\mathcal{L}_{\rm pred}$ (teacher-forcing) computes the error between the predicted embedding of consecutive time-steps:

 Through the prediction loss, the encoder is incentivized to learn a predictable representation for the predictor.

-However, this loss alone leads to representation collapse, yielding a trivial solution in which the encoder maps all inputs to a constant representation.
+However, if alone, the loss in Eq.~\ref{eq:l2} leads to representation collapse, yielding a trivial solution in which the encoder maps all inputs to a constant representation.
 To prevent this behavior, we introduce an anti-collapse regularization term that promotes feature diversity in the embedding space.
 Specifically, we adopt the Sketched-Isotropic-Gaussian Regularizer (SIGReg)~\cite{balestriero2025lejepa} due to its simplicity, scalability, and stability.
 SIGReg encourages the latent embeddings to match an isotropic Gaussian target distribution.

-Let $\mZ \in \R^{N \times B \times d}$ denote the tensor of latent embeddings collected over the history length $N$, the batch size $B$, and where $d$ demotes the embedding dimension.
+Let $\mZ \in \R^{N \times B \times d}$ denote the tensor of latent embeddings collected over the history length $N$, the batch size $B$, and where $d$ denotes the embedding dimension.
 Assessing normality directly in high-dimensional spaces is challenging, as most classical normality tests are designed for univariate data and do not scale reliably with dimensionality.
 SIGReg circumvents this limitation by projecting embeddings onto $M$ random unit-norm directions $\vu^{(m)} \in \mathbb{S}^{d-1}$ and optimizing the univariate Epps--Pulley~\cite{epps1983test} test statistic $T(\cdot)$ along the resulting one-dimensional projections $\vh^{(m)} = \mZ \vu^{(m)}$, as illustrated in Fig.\ref{fig:training-framework}.
 By the Cramér--Wold theorem~\cite{cramer1936some}, matching all one-dimensional marginals is equivalent to matching the full joint distribution.

 Additional details on SIGReg and the definition of the Epps--Pulley statistical test are provided in appendix \ref{appendix:sigreg}.

 The complete LeWM training objective is defined as:

 The method introduces only two training hyperparameters: the number of random projections $M$ used in SIGReg and the regularization weight $\lambda$.
 Unless otherwise specified, we use $M = 1024$ projections and $\lambda = 0.1$.
 In practice, we observe that the number of projections has negligible impact on downstream performance (see Sec.~\ref{sec:exp_control} and App.~\ref{appendix:ablations}), making $\lambda$ the only effective hyperparameter to tune.
 This greatly simplifies hyperparameter selection, as $\lambda$ can be efficiently optimized using a simple bisection search with logarithmic complexity.
 We do not employ stop-gradient, exponential moving averages, or additional stabilization heuristics.
 Gradients are propagated through all components of the loss, and all parameters are optimized jointly in an end-to-end manner, resulting in a streamlined and easy-to-implement training procedure.
 The training logic is summarized in Alg.~\ref{alg:train-alg}.